 Benivo also employed a CREST-certified security firm to perform vulnerability test and penetration tests on our IT system, and are on track to implement recommendations from the assessment by May 2018.
 Furthermore, we reviewed the security measures of our third party service providers that process data on our behalf, ensuring that they are GDPR compliant.

-A: You may contact our Data Protection Officer at firstname.lastname@example.org.
+Yes, you may contact our data protection officer at firstname.lastname@example.org